monikase/Data-Analytics-Projects/9-Customer Life Time Value (CLV)/1_Task.md

 ## Customer Life Time Value Analysis

-Customer Lifetime Value (CLV) - often called Lifetime Value (LTV) - one of the most powerful metrics in business analytics.
+Customer Lifetime Value (CLV) - often called Lifetime Value (LTV) - helps businesses make smarter decisions that lead to better profitability and growth.
+CLV allows to identify key areas like pricing, sales, and retention strategies, which in turn help reduce costs and increase profit.
+By understanding how much each customer is worth over their lifetime, businesses can make more informed decisions about customer acquisition costs (CAC) and adjust spending to maximize profitability.

 Analysis in [Spreadsheets](https://docs.google.com/spreadsheets/d/1ueH-u6Eb1cN0sOQPfY_6twDhc1cbGF-lHEsU8g3iTnw/edit?usp=sharing)